 When it comes to hair color, there are two terms that are easily conflated, “base color” and “natural color.”
 Base color refers to the color of your hair, whether natural or dyed, before highlights, lowlights or any additional color is applied, and natural color is the hair color you were born with, which you can see at the root line if someone’s hair is dyed and new hair growth begins.
-To achieve the right look you’re after, it’s important for your colorist to achieve the correct base color first.
-It also plays a big part in the kind of highlights that look best.
+To achieve the right look you’re after, it’s important for your colorist to create the correct base color first, and this also plays a big role in the kind of highlights that look best.
 These are answers to some of the most common questions we get from our readers, so that you have all the facts before your next salon appointment.

 Find a Doctor

 Find a NewBeauty "Top Beauty Doctor" Near you